 And bruise the serpent's head!

-3 Speak the word, and we shall be From all our bands released: Only thou canst set us free, By satan long oppress'd:

-Now thy power almighty show, Arise, thou conque. ing Seed!
+3 Speak the word, and we shall be

+From all our bands released; Only thou canst set us free, By satan long oppress'd: Now thy power almighty show,

-O, avenge us of our foe, And bruise the serpent's head!
+Arise, thou conque ing Seed!
+O, avenge us of our foe,

-4 To destroy his work of sin, Thyself in us reveal: Manifest thyself within
+4 To destroy his work of sin, Thyself in us reveal; Manifest thyself within

-Our flesh, and fully dwell: Enter with us here below, And hake us free indeed:
+Our flesh, and fully dwell: Enter with us here below, And in ke us free indeed :